Skip to content

 Where can I trade AEVO perpetual futures?

-Aevo perps are currently listed on 3 exchanges.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each platform.
+Aevo perps are listed on 3 exchanges: Gains Network, SynFutures, and Aevo.
+See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.

 Category: DeFi · Data updates every 2 minutes · All rates shown are annualized